 Time series observations allow obtaining the brightness variability of any target with time.
 For solar system atmosphereless objects this brightness variability is directly related to the rotation of the body and can be due to an irregular object shape or to regions with different surface albedo.
 From these time series observations it is possible to derive the rotational period of the object and the amplitude of the lightcurve.
-The combination of many high-quality, densely sampled lightcurves obtained at different epochs will lead to shape and spin-vector solutions for the object.
+The combination of many high-quality, densely sampled lightcurves obtained at different epochs will lead to shape and spinvector solutions for the object.
 In the framework of the solar system minor bodies these time series are usually referred as rotational lightcurves, or simply 'lightcurves'.
-This technique is working for NEAs, MBAs, Centaurs and TNOs (see Fig. 1, Müller et al. 2017).
+This technique is working for NEAs, MBAs, Centaurs and TNOs.
 The description and applications of this technique is detailed in deliverable D5.6.

-List of works related to time series measurements acquired in the SBNAF context at date 7-April-2018.
+List of works related to time series measurements acquired in the SBNAF context at date 12-April-2019.
 A brief list of SBNAF-related measurements is included for each work (other publicly available data sets not related to SBNAF are often used within these publications).
-Updates respect to deliverable D5.6 -'Observational publications' are marked in boldface.
+Updates respect to deliverable D5.6 and D5.7 are marked in boldface.